PaddlePaddle/models/fluid/fcn/README.md

 res = np.argmax(np.squeeze(predict[0]), axis=0)
 res = convert_to_color_label(res)
 ```
+Description:
-Description: the `fluid.io.load_inference_model` is called to load the trained model, the `convert_to_color_label` function is used to visualize the predicted as VOC format.
+the `fluid.io.load_inference_model` is called to load the trained model, the `convert_to_color_label` function is used to visualize the predicted as VOC format.

-Below is the segmentation result of FCN-32s:
+Below is the segmentation result of FCN-32s, FCN-16s and FCN-8s:
 ![FCN-32s-seg](https://github.com/chengyuz/models/blob/yucheng/fluid/fcn/images/seg_res.png?raw=true)

 We provide the trained FCN model: